Copyright© Thomas Koehler/photothek.net

 Since 2014, the BMZ has assisted nearly 150 textile and fashion companies in complying with social and environmental standards.
 Support is being provided, for example, for including workers in public social insurance, improving occupational health and safety, using chemicals that are more environmentally friendly, providing workers with safe drinking water and subsidised meals, setting up separate washrooms and toilets for women, and establishing company daycare centres for children.
 In the period since 2021 alone, working conditions for more than 73,000 workers have been improved, and about 5,000 additional jobs have been created.

-In cooperation with the European Union and Norway, Germany is assisting Pakistan to fundamentally reform its vocational training system, with a view to aligning vocational training more closely with the needs of the labour market.
+In cooperation with the European Union, Germany is using its development cooperation to assist Pakistan in fundamentally reforming its vocational training system, with a view to giving more young people training for the formal labour market and improving the quality of training.

 On behalf of the BMZ, GIZ has engaged in cooperation with over 60 vocational training facilities since 2017.
 The facilities have concluded agreements with several hundred companies and industry federations in order to make it possible for trainees to get practical training at businesses.
 Over 70 curricula have been developed to this end.
 Moreover, five centres of excellence have been set up with German support.
 Between 2017 and 2022, over 150,000 women and men were trained in a number of occupations that are in demand in the private sector.

 Furthermore, the BMZ is funding the establishment of three renewable energy hubs at existing vocational schools.
 The hubs will give trainees a chance to acquire skills and knowledge on photovoltaics and hydropower.
 These activities are thus directly related to the core area of climate and energy.